 Could you brave the Irish sea wearing only a dickie bow if it meant making a life-saving difference?

-If so, then strip off and join us at a private beach in Skerries at 1pm, 9th November 2019 for the Dickie Dip!
+If so, then strip off and join us at a private beach in Skerries on Saturday 9th November 2019 for the Dickie Dip.

-The Dickie Dip is a life-affirming skinny-dip fundraiser for male cancer care in the Mater Public Hospital, which is taking place at 1pm on the 9th of November 2019 at a secret location in Skerries disclosed only to registered participants.
-We have a Facebook Group for this event where you can learn more about it or register using an online sign up form!
+The Dickie Dip is a life-affirming skinny-dip fundraiser for male cancer care in the Mater Public Hospital, which is taking place on the 9th of November 2019 from 10.30am to 1pm at a secret location in Skerries disclosed only to registered participants.
+We have a Facebook Group for this event where you can learn more about it and pick the preferred time for your dip.

 By joining hundreds of other men wading into the winter-cold Irish Sea wearing only a dickie bow on 9th November 2019, you’ll be making a life-saving difference for prostate cancer patients.
 Proceeds raised will go towards state-of-the-art surgical equipment in the Mater Public Hospital.
 The benefits include minimally invasive surgical care, reduced blood loss and infection, shorter hospital stays for patients and a quicker return home to family and friends.